shanedrabing/scrapbook/math/statistics/rethinking/02_statistical_rethinking.md

 ## How much of the globe is covered by water?

-- The estimand is proportion of surface water on Earth.
+- The estimand is proportion of surface water on Earth
-- We take a sample, create an estimate.
+- We take a sample, create an estimate

 ### Parameters